scionproto/scion/doc/BeaconExtensions.md

 Link Type information gives a broad classification of the different protocols being used on the links between two entities.
-For now it distinguishes four different types of links:
+For now it distinguishes three different types of links:

 - Links that go over the open internet
 - Direct links
 - Multihop links
-- Undisclosed

 The option to have undisclosed link types allows ASes to withhold such information should they deem it undesirable to make it available to the